WETENSCHAP EN TECHNOLOGIE BL

 MIT Technology Review

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-What’s next for AI and math The modern world is built on mathematics.
-Math lets us model complex systems such as the way air flows around an aircraft,...
+Exclusive: A record-breaking baby has been born from an embryo that’s over 30 years old A baby boy has just won the new record for the “oldest baby.”...
 Read more »

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-Four reasons to be optimistic about AI’s energy usage Two weeks ago, we launched Power Hungry, a new series shining a light on the energy demands and carbon...
+This startup wants to use the Earth as a massive battery Texas-based startup Quidnet Energy just completed a test showing it can store energy for up to six...
 Read more »

 WETENSCHAP EN TECHNOLOGIE ARTIKELEN